ldcasilang/ldcasilang/README.md

      </div>
 </a>

-## <div align="center" >I'm Lady, an aspiring front end developer 👨‍💻 currently a 2nd-year BSIT-WMA student 🚀</div>
+## <div align="center" >I'm Lady, an aspiring full-stack developer 👨‍💻 currently a 3rd-year BSIT-WMA student 🚀</div>

-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Laravel and Flutter

 - ❓ Ask me about anything related to UI/UX and related fields